How does topology influence gradient propagation and model performance of deep networks with DenseNet-type skip connections?: Background and Related Work

 \section{Background and Related Work}

-NAS techniques~\cite{darts,nasnet, mnasnet, proxyless} have indeed resulted in state-of-the-art neural architectures.
-More recently,~\cite{randwire, dnw} utilized standard network science ideas such as Barabasi-Albert (BA)~\cite{bara} or Watts-Strogatz (WS)~\cite{swnets} models for NAS.
-However, like the rest of the NAS research,~\cite{randwire, dnw} did \textit{not} address what characteristics of the topology make various models (with different \textit{\#}parameters/FLOPS/layers) achieve similar accuracy.
-Unlike our work, NAS methods~\cite{darts,mnasnet, proxyless, nasnet, randwire, dnw} do \textit{not} connect the topology with the gradient flow.

-On the other hand, the impact of initialization on model convergence and gradients has also been studied~\cite{lecun2012efficient, glorot2010understanding, saxe2013exact, sigprop, poole2016exponential, tarnowski2018dynamical, pennington2017resurrecting}.
+Several prior works aim to study the impact of initialization on model convergence and gradients~\cite{lecun2012efficient, glorot2010understanding, saxe2013exact, poole2016exponential, tarnowski2018dynamical, pennington2017resurrecting}.
+To this end, Dynamical Isometry has emerged as an important metric for quantifying gradient properties.
 Moreover, recent model compression literature attempts to connect pruning at initialization to gradient properties~\cite{sigprop}.
-Again, none of these studies address the impact of the architecture \textit{topology} on gradient propagation.
-Hence, our work is orthogonal to prior art that explores the impact of initialization on gradients~\cite{lecun2012efficient, glorot2010understanding, saxe2013exact, sigprop, poole2016exponential, tarnowski2018dynamical, pennington2017resurrecting} or pruning~\cite{sigprop, lott}.
-Related work on important network science and gradient propagation concepts is discussed below.
+However, none of these studies address the impact of the \textit{topology} of concatenation-type skip connections on gradient propagation.
+Instead, since our objective is to specifically study the topological properties, we rely on graph theory/network concepts.
+Hence, our work is orthogonal to prior art that explores the impact of initialization on gradients as those works do not discuss the impact of topology on gradients.

+Recently, random graph concepts have been used in deep learning.
+For instance,~\cite{randwire, dnw} utilize standard random graphs such as Barabasi-Albert (BA)~\cite{bara} or Watts-Strogatz (WS)~\cite{swnets} models for NAS.
+However, like other NAS research,~\cite{randwire, dnw} do \textit{not} connect the topology with the gradient flow.
+In contrast, by considering the concatenation-type skip connections, we aim to quantify the link between topology, gradients, and accuracy.
+Further, while we do build new models as a proof-of-concept of our theoretically grounded metric, we do not conduct any NAS.
+Conducting full NAS guided by theoretical metrics is left as a future work.